Windows2000-beta/FanPage_about_foxes/README.md

-this code created by Cursor AI cuz i love Foxes =)
+this code created by Cursor AI and i just gived an idea for gpt cuz i love Foxes =)